suprajaa4/pd-blood-metabolomics/README.md

 ## Important notes for reproducibility

-`edges_study.csv` and `edges_platform.csv` are not committed because the generated files are approximately 339 MB and 188 MB, above GitHub's standard 100 MB single-file limit.
-They are reproducible from `scripts/05_rebuild_entities_and_memberships.R` and are ignored by `.gitignore`.
+edges_study.csv and edges_platform.csv are not committed because the generated files are approximately 339 MB and 188 MB, above GitHub's standard 100 MB single-file limit.
+They are reproducible from scripts/05_rebuild_entities_and_memberships.R and are ignored by `.gitignore`.

 ## PD score

 The project combines recurrence across studies, directional consistency, effect magnitude, statistical significance, identifier completeness, and demographic confounding penalties into an entity-level PD evidence score.
-The complete implementation and component outputs are in `scripts/03_pd_score_umap.Rmd` and `scripts/06_recompute_pd_score.R`.
+The complete implementation and component outputs are in scripts/03_pd_score_umap.Rmd and scripts/06_recompute_pd_score.R.

 - Any feedback please write to suprajaav4@gmail.com